saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 {{ key }} {{ value }}
 {% endfor %}
 ```

-You can also fill in a template while you are stepping through a dictionary.
-In the following example, we step through a dictionary and pass it nested dictionary to the template:
+One of the things I have used this for is to fill in a template while stepping through a dictionary.

+In the following example, we step through a dictionary and pass a nested dictionary to a template:
 ```
 {% for nested_dict in pillar.get('nested-dict').values() -%}
 {% include 'templates/some_template.j2' %}
 {% endfor -%}
 ```

-We will be able to access the dictionary in `some_template` like so:
+We will be able to access the nested dictionary in `some_template` like so:
 ```{{ nested_dict.some_key }}```